Siterizer/new-world-fishing-bot/README.md

 7. inventory - time the program will wait before/after opening/closing your inventory
 8. repair - time the program will wait before/after clicking the fishing rod
 9. confirm - time the program will wait before/after confirming repair
+10. move_around - time the program will move left/right after Repairing button
-10. select - time the program will wait after selecting a bait
+11. select - time the program will wait after selecting a bait
-11. confirm - time the program will wait after 'Equip Bait' button
+12. confirm - time the program will wait after 'Equip Bait' button
-12. Additionally, if you want the program to display more information while fishing, change 'log_lvl' from INFO to DEBUG.\
+13. Additionally, if you want the program to display more information while fishing, change 'log_lvl' from INFO to DEBUG.

 # Code installation guide
 * Clone repo ```git clone https://github.com/Siterizer/new-world-fishing-bot.git```